 Calls to NHS 111 may be answered by a variety of professionals including clinicians (such as clinical advisors or nurses) or non-clinicians (people trained to triage calls and direct patients to the most appropriate service).
 A review of NHS urgent care access standards has recently been undertaken, and one of the proposed new standards is the percentage of contacts with NHS 111 that receive clinical input.

 Between November 2016 and July 2018, the percentage of triaged calls which were assessed by any clinician increased from 27% to 53%, where it remained roughly constant until March 2021.
-In April 2021, the dataset changed so data are not directly comparable.
-Between April and May 2021, the percentage of calls with input from a clinician has fluctuated around 50%.
+In April 2021, the construction of this measure changed so data are not directly comparable.
+In 2021/22 the percentage of calls with input from a clinician has fluctuated around 50%.
 In January 2022, 53% of answered calls were assessed by a clinician or a clinical advisor.